OctopusDeploy/docs/docs/runbooks/runbook-examples/databases/restore-rds-mssql-s3-database.md

 * An AWS Identity and Access Management (IAM) Role to access the bucket.
 * The SQLSERVER_BACKUP_RESTORE option added to an option group on the DB instance.

-For more information on setting up AWS RDS instances for native backups, please see https://aws.amazon.com/premiumsupport/knowledge-center/native-backup-rds-sql-server/.
+For more information on setting up AWS RDS instances for native backup and restores, please see this [AWS knowledgebase article](https://aws.amazon.com/premiumsupport/knowledge-center/native-backup-rds-sql-server/).

 ## Create the runbook